Secure your smart home with BullGuard

 The meat of the system is in the dock, as that is where the traffic analysis occurs.
 This has to be configured in one of two ways depending on whether you have a separate access point, or you just use the integrated ISP Wifi/Modem/Router as many do.
 The puck has glowing rings that indicate network health.
 Green for good, Yellow for warnings, and Red for immediate action required.
 Any required actions can be reviewed in the app, which uses a novel chat like notification system to communicate with you.

 With other options appearing in the market to address network security in the home, the Dojo is on the pricey end.
-At US$200 for the device and a US$99/year subscription, it could be a bit much for some.
+There is also a requirement for a US$99/year subscription, which could be a bit much for some.
 For that price though, Dojo claims that it offers 5 levels of protection, from firewalling up to intelligent traffic analysis.
 The system is supposed to learn what devices you have, and through machine learning and pattern analysis how they communicate, so that it can identify abnormal behavior that might indicate an attack coming from a compromised device.